-She serves as the Board Chair of the Rwanda Association of Biomedical Engineers (RAME), a Member of the National Council Board of the Rwanda Health Allied Professional Council (RHAPC), and an invited Collaborator Member of the International Federation for Medical and Biological Engineering in their Clinical Engineering Division (IFMBE – CED).
-She also serves on the Accelerator team of the Centre of Excellence in Biomedical Engineering, run under the National University of Rwanda.
+She serves as the Board Chair of the Rwanda Association of Biomedical Engineers (RAME), a Member of the National Council Board of the Rwanda Health Allied Professional Council (RHAPC), an invited Collaborator Member of the International Federation for Medical and Biological Engineering in their Clinical Engineering Division (IFMBE–CED).

 The Medical Technology and Infrastructure (MTI) Division is responsible for Healthcare Technology Management (HTM) as well as supervision and assistance in engineering of healthcare infrastructure.